 Mr. Le Van Tho:

-From the Northwest to the West of Thanh Hoa and Nghe An, the stilt houses of the Thai people are a typical cultural feature, contributing to the creation of the Thai cultural space.
-Looking at the structure of the roof, we can recognize the houses of local Thai groups.
+From the Northwest to the West of Thanh Hoa, Nghe An, the stilt houses of the Thai people are a typical cultural feature, contributing to the Thai cultural space.
+Looking at the structure of the roof, we can recognize the houses of the local Thai groups.

-Regarding religious customs and taboos related to house construction and traditional house layout, the Thai people of Thanh Hoa rely on natural elements to build their houses, so that the house can achieve the most stable position.
-The most common is to build a house based on natural flows or the curves of the foot of a mountain.
-That is, with the traditional house of the Thai people of Thanh Hoa, people choose rivers, streams or open land as the standard.
+Regarding religious customs and taboos related to house construction and traditional house layout, the Thai people in Thanh Hoa rely on natural elements to build their houses, making sure the house has the most stable position.
+The most common is to build a house based on natural flows or the curves of the foot of the mountain.
+That is, with the traditional house of the Thai people in Thanh Hoa, people choose rivers, streams or open land as the standard.

 Ethnic minorities, especially the Thai people in Quan Son district, still maintain their traditional culture from housing, costumes to daily life.
 This is an important factor to preserve and promote cultural values while strengthening solidarity among ethnic groups living together in the area.